abuseofnotation/category-theory-illustrated/_chapters/04_order.md

 ![Divides poset](../04_order/divides_poset.svg)

-And it so happens (actually for very good reason) that the join operation again corresponds to an operation that is relevant in the context of the objects --- the join of two numbers in this partial order is their *least common multiple*.
+And it so happens (actually for very good reason) that the join operation again corresponds to an operation that is relevant in the context of the objects:

+{: .theorem}

-And the *meet* (the opposite of join) of two numbers is their *greatest common divisor*.
+> In the partial order of numbers by division, the join of any two numbers is their *least common multiple*.
+And their *meet* is their *greatest common divisor*.

 ![Divides poset](../04_order/divides_poset_meet.svg)

+Let's dig a bit into why this happens.

 ### The inclusion partial order